goulce01/Data-Visualization-Project/README.md

   <img src="BMI3.png" width="40%" hspace="20"/>
   <img src="BMI Chart.png" width="40%"/>
 </p>
 ### The mean BMI values would suggest that, despite the spike between 1900 and 1920, the BMI for men has been trending downwards.
-Women do not appear on the graph until 1984, but their mean BMI also shows a downward trend.
+Women do not appear on the graph until 1984 when they were first allowed to race the marathon in the Olympics, but their mean BMI also shows a downward trend.
+Further analysis of the athelete's BMIs is to follow.
 <br/>
 <p align="center">
   <font size="5">Height Distributions of Men and Women's Marathon Non-Medalists vs. Medalists (in centimeters)</font><br/>